patrick-llgc/Learning-Deep-Learning/paper_notes/yolact.md

 - ResNet is not exactly translation variant because of padding.
 - k = 32 is the best.
 Adding more prototypes usually adds duplicates, and makes learning coefficients harder.
 - **Fast NMS** performs NMS in parallel, allowing those otherwise be removed bbox to suppress lower bbox scores as well.
 This hurts 0.3 mAP.
-- The performance gap between YOLACt and mask RCNN is
+- The performance gap between YOLACt and mask RCNN is due to bbox prediction but not mask quality (same AP gap between mask and bbox performance.)
+- Auxiliary task of predicting semantic segmentation map on top of prototype masks.
+This auxiliary task is only enabled during training and thus do not have speed penalty.

 #### Notes
 - [GitHub page](https://github.com/dbolya/yolact)